payallal/sayordie/Readme.md

 15. Go to the tab called 'environment variable' and select the 'new' option on the right hand side.
 In the field called name, enter 'GOOGLE_APPLICATION_CREDENTIALS'.
 In the value field, enter 'auth.json'.
 ![alt text](https://github.com/payallal/sayordie/blob/master/ReadMeAssets/Step14.png)

+16. Click apply, and then select run.

-16. If you want to try our extremely exciting multiplayer mode of the game too, then click ClientGameWindow on the left hand side of the pop up window and repeat step 15.
+17. If you want to try our extremely exciting multiplayer mode, then right click on the Sidescroller project, select run as > Java Application.
+Click on the 'ClientGameWindow' class and then click run.

-17. Click apply, and then select run.
+18. Close the window that pops up and right click on sidescroller again.
+This time, go to Run as > Run configurations.
+On the left hand side, you'll see ClientGameWindow.
+Repeat step 15 to complete the multiplayer set up.

+19.Run the ClientGameWindow class AND the GameWindow class(your server) to try multiplayer!

-18. And that's all folks!
+20. And that's all folks!
 You're done setting up the game.
 Click on the microphone on the top right of the screen and shout 'begin' at your computer to get Mr Mump moving.

 Enjoy!